apache/doris-website/versioned_docs/version-3.0/compute-storage-decoupled/file-cache.md

 1 row in set (0.00 sec)
 ```

-## Best practice
+## Practical Examples

-A user has a total data volume of over 3TB, but the available cache capacity is only 1.2TB.
-Two of the tables are frequently accessed: one is a 200MB dimension table, the other is a 100GB fact table.
-The latter has new data imported every day and is queried on a daily basis.
-Additionally, the user has other large tables that are queried from time to time.
+A user has a series of data tables with a total data volume of over 3TB, while the available cache capacity is only 1.2TB.
+Among these, two tables have high access frequency: one is a 200MB dimension table (`dimension_table`), and the other is a 100GB fact table (`fact_table`), which has new data imported daily and requires T+1 query operations.
+Other large tables have low access frequency.

-Under the LRU strategy, if a large table is queried and accessed, its data will replace that of the small table in the cache, causing performance fluctuations.
-To solve this, the user adopts a TTL strategy, setting the TTL time of the dimension table and fact table to 1 year and 1 day, respectively.
+Under the LRU cache strategy, if large table data is queried and accessed, it may replace the small table data that needs to be resident in the cache, causing performance fluctuations.
+To solve this problem, the user adopts the TTL cache strategy and sets the TTL time for the two tables to 1 year and 1 day, respectively.

 ```shell
 ALTER TABLE dimension_table set ("file_cache_ttl_seconds"="31536000");